How to Apply

 - We do not require high school transcripts, and we do not require the GRE

-- Minimum acceptable English proficency scores are 92 on the TOEFL with no individual score below 20, or 6.0 in all four categories on the IELTS test.
+- Minimum acceptable English proficency scores are 92 on the TOEFL with no individual score below 20, or 6.0 on the IELTS test.
 We do not offer conditional admission based upon English proficiency - all successful applicants whose first language is not English must prove minimum proficiency before being offered admission.

 The Graduate Admissions Committee reviews the application and determines whether the student is academically acceptable for program entry.
 Core faculty are provided with relevant information about students and have access to application files.